keplerlab/katna/README.md

 Video compression is handled using ffmpeg library.
 Details about which could be read in [Katna.video_compressor module](https://katna.readthedocs.io/en/latest/understanding_katna.html#katna-video-compressor) section.

+Since version 0.8.0 of Katna we are extending smart resize features to videos as well using help of Mediapipe project.
+To know more about this please refer to documentation [Video Smart Resize using Katna](https://katna.readthedocs.io/en/latest/video_smart_resize.html).
+Please note that this feature is an optional experimental feature.
+And might be subject to removal/modifications at later versions.
+Also you also need to install Google's Mediapipe library, Specially autoflip binary for this to work.
+Please refer to [Link](https://katna.readthedocs.io/en/latest/video_smart_resize.html) for how to install and configure mediapipe to be used with katna.

 Image Module:
 -------------
 This module handles the task(s) related to smart cropping and image resizing.